AngleProtocol/angle-docs/concepts/stable-seekers/README.md

 Let's focus on the case of a stable Euro (agEUR), backed by USDC as collateral (and other collateral types too).
 If 1 USDC is worth 1€, and if the transaction fees are 0.1%, then a user giving 1000 USDC to the protocol will receive 999 newly minted agEUR.

-The 1000 USDC given by the users are now in the protocol's reserves.
+The 1000 USDC given by the user are now in the protocol's reserves.

 ## 🕯️ Burning